ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Contributing-to-code/Reporting-an-issue.rst

 #.
 Check if other users have reported similar issues by searching across the ``ros2`` and ``ament`` GitHub organizations using, for example, this `search query <https://github.com/search?q=user%3Aros2+user%3Aament+turtlesim&type=Issues>`__.
 #.
 Check the `Robotics Stack Exchange <https://robotics.stackexchange.com/>`__ to see if someone else has already reported your issue.

-If your issue has not been reported, you can open an issue in the issue tracker for the repository you have identified.
+If your issue has not been reported, you can open an issue in the issue tracker of the repository you have identified.

 3 Reporting the issue
 ^^^^^^^^^^^^^^^^^^^^^